All About Affirmation Cards

 "...if you have good thoughts they will shine out of your face like sunbeams."

-We have now launched our Tales of Me affirmation cards!
+We have re-designed & re-launched our fabulous Tales of Me affirmation cards!

 There is lots of talk about school readiness in the run up to children starting primary school.

 Many people focus on a child’s ability to ‘do stuff,’ & to ‘know things’.
 And of course there are lots of ‘stuff & things’ that are important.
-But they are only half of the story.
+But they are only a fraction of the story.

-The other half of school readiness should focus on a child’s social and emotional wellbeing.
+At Tale of Me we wholeheartedly believe that school readiness should mainly focus on a child’s social and emotional wellbeing.

-In order to effectively learn, children need to form a positive relationship with the process of learning.
-That means not only building confidence in their abilities but also building a resilience to making mistakes.
+In order to effectively learn and be 'succesful' at school, children need to form a positive relationships with themselves, with others and with the process of learning.
+That means building confidence in their abilities & also building a resilience to making mistakes.
 After all, mistakes are an integral part of learning.

 If a child gets hung up on getting things right first time and becomes unhappy or anxious when they make mistakes, then they will begin to shut down and not be receptive to learning.